FINDING AMERICA

 or ATENCION TODO PASAJERO.

 Central America was a war zone, beyond a doubt.
 And the problems spilled over the borders.
 I snooped around a lot about illegal aid to the Contras.
-Mr. Reagan's 100 million dollars was being felt everywhere.
-My writing drew lots of attention.
+Reagan's $100 million was being felt everywhere.
+Writing drew attention.
 Strange and suspicious things began to happen.
-Spies aren't so hard to spot after all.
+Spies aren't so hard to spotl.

 PART V